nejohnson/format/README.txt

 -          The result of the conversion is left-justified within the field.
 It is right-justified if this flag is not specified.

+^          For s conversions the result of the conversion is centre-justified
+           within the field.
+It is right-justified if this flag is not specified.

 +          The result of a signed conversion always begins with a plus or minus sign.
 It begins with a sign only when a negative value is converted if this flag is not specified.